-Educational activities outside the walls Activities, travelling exhibitions and training courses outside the walls
+Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

-The Memorial offers schools the rental of traveling exhibitions and a number of activities easily achievable on site with students.
-Among these activities are educational workshops intended for both primary school students and middle and high school students (some workshops may be associated with exhibitions).
+The Memorial offers schools the rental of traveling exhibitions and a number of activities that can easily be carried out on site with students.
+These activities include educational workshops for primary school, middle school and high school students (some workshops may be associated with exhibitions).
 Training, screenings, meetings and testimonials can also be offered to teachers, depending on their educational project or a theme they wish to deepen with the students.

 BROCHURE OUTSIDE THE WALLS